 '''

 (define p (open-tcp-client "www.iro.umontreal.ca:80"))

 (display "GET /\n" p)

 (close-output-port p)

 (read-line p)

 "<!DOCTYPE HTML PUBLIC \"-//W3C//DTD HTML 4.01 Transitional//EN\""

-(input-port-timeout-set! port timeout [thunk])
+input-port-timeout-set! port timeout [thunk])

 procedure

 '''

+'''

+(input-port-timeout-set! port timeout [thunk]) procedure (output-port-timeout-set! port timeout [thunk]) procedure

+'''
-''' (output-port-timeout-set! port timeout [thunk]) procedure When a thread tries to perform an I/O operation on a port, the requested operation may not be immediately possible and the thread must wait.
-For example, the thread may be trying to read a line of text from the console and the user has not typed anything yet, or the thread may be trying to write to a network connection factor '''

-anything yet, or the thread may be trying to write to a network connection faster than the network can handle.
+When a thread tries to perform an I/O operation on a port, the requested operation may not be immediately possible and the thread must wait.
+For example, the thread may be trying to read a line of text from the console and the user has not typed anything yet, or the thread may be trying to write to a network connection faster than the network can handle.
 In such situations the thread normally blocks until the operation becomes possible.